-Use a two metre straight edge and check the flatness of the polystyrene surfaces.
-Use a one metre long sanding block to sand off any large irregularities and make the polystyrene surfaces level and the corners and edges straight.
-When sanding is complete, sweep the walls clean of polystyrene swarf.
+Use a two metre straight edge and check the flatness of the EZpanel surfaces.
+Use a Durarasp to sand off any large irregularities or Specialized's 'Ezstop' plaster to fill any large hollows in the surface of the EZpanels to ensure the surfaces are level and the corners and edges are straight.
+When sanding and/or skimming is complete, sweep the walls clean of any loose material or dust.

-Only once you are satisfied with the flatness of the polystyrene and the lines of the edges, fix any additional PVC beading (i.e. PVC corners and base U-channels) and seal around the perimeter (ie. under the soffit).
+Only once you are satisfied with the flatness of the EZpanel and the lines of the edges, fix any additional uPVC beading (i.e. uPVC corners and base U-channels) and seal around the perimeter (i.e. under the soffit).